ibm-messaging/mq-metric-samples/cmd/mq_influx/README.md

 * You also need access to the InfluxDB Go client interface.

-  The command `go get -u github.com/influxdata/influxdb/client/v2` should pull down the client code and its dependencies.
+  The command `go get -u github.com/influxdata/influxdb1-client/v2` should pull down the client code and its dependencies.
+Although this package will automatically download the correct component via `dep ensure` or make use of the existing `vendor` directory.

 * The error logger package may need to be explicitly downloaded